Learn

 The content formats most used for MOFU are case studies, product comparison guides, product overviews, and product landing pages.

-For example, MADX creates a comparison guide for the best SEO agencies and showcases its USP.
+For example, MADX creates a comparison guide for the best SEO agencies and showcases its US

 Image source